muppet9010/factorio-muppet-streamer/README.md

 # factorio-streamer-support-team
-Mod for streamers to disable some default Factorio things and various features to add flavour to their play throughs.
+Mod for streamers to customise and add flavour to their play throughs.

 Features